Transmutation-accelerated sampling method for multi-component ZrCu(Al) metallic glasses: Summary Conclusions

-\textit{Summary \& Conclusions ---} In order to resolve the physics of glasses \textit{in silico} - a big challenge due to the complexity of glasses and their history-dependence - novel ideas are needed.
-In this work, we show for the first time how a combination of Molecular Dynamics and Monte Carlo with VC-SGC method is able to tackle this issue for realistic multi-component MGs.
+In order to resolve the physics of glasses \textit{in silico} - a big challenge due to the complexity of glasses and their history-dependent formation - novel ideas are needed.
+In this work, we show how the hybrid Molecular Dynamics and Variance Constrained Semi-Grand Canonical (MD+VC~SGC) simulation method, as a generic approach, is able to tackle this for multi-component MGs. {We present results that clearly show an approach to sample deeper-supercooled states, in an efficient manner.} Finally, this fact is seen to make a difference in kinetic stability and mechanical properties.

-We present results that clearly show a convergence to the experimental observations as regards the thermodynamics of these systems, we also demonstrate, that such glasses have the ultrastable character, aligning them closely with vapor-deposited experimental counterparts.
-Finally, this fact is seen to make a difference in the mechanical properties.
-The next steps to follow are a through exploration of the relaxation times the MC+MD approach leads to and the subsequent changes in the yielding.

-In conclusion, our results provide a substantial contribution to the field of glass physics, particularly with regard to multicomponent MGs with more than two component species~\cite{zhang2022recent,bonfanti2023quasi}.
-Using advanced simulations to obtain ultrastable glassy states, we provide an essential theoretical framework for further studies, shedding light on the underlying physical mechanisms governing the complex behaviors and properties of these amorphous materials.
-Our work prompts further theoretical investigations aimed at probing the microscopic mechanisms of complex MGs at a fundamental level, such as their relaxation dynamics and facilitation~\cite{guiselin2022microscopic}.
-The methodologies employed in this work not only serve as a benchmark for experimental comparison but also suggest new avenues for optimizing the structure of MGs via cooling and processing techniques, for a range of applications.
+In conclusion, our results provide a substantial contribution to the field of glass physics, particularly with regard to multi-component metallic glasses (MGs)~\cite{zhang2022recent,bonfanti2023quasi,wadowski2024efficient}.
+Using advanced simulations to obtain low-$T$ glassy states, we provide an essential methodology for further studies, shedding light on the underlying physical mechanisms that govern the complex behaviors and properties of these amorphous materials.
+Our work prompts further theoretical investigations aimed at probing the microscopic mechanisms of complex MGs at a fundamental level, such as their relaxation dynamics~\cite{guiselin2022microscopic}. {The methodologies employed in this work not only open promising directions toward accessing states closer to experimental conditions, but also suggest new avenues for optimizing the structure of metallic glasses via controlled cooling and processing strategies for a wide range of applications.}